BioX-NKU/Fountain/README.md

 ### 4. Generating batch-corrected and enhanced ATAC profiles in the original dimension

-* Fountain provides an API to get batch-corrected and enhanced ATAC profiles in the original dimension.
-We also provide a [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Batch%20correction.ipynb) for using Fountain to Generate batch-corrected and enhanced ATAC profiles in the original dimension.
-You can get the enhanced data by:
+* Fountain can also generate corrected and denoised ATAC profiles in the original feature space.
+For a detailed guide, see [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Batch%20correction.ipynb).
+Here is a basic workflow:

   ```python
   adata.layers['enhance']=model.enhance(adata,device=device,batch_name='batch')